 Sadly, a large work is too impractical to start until a commission for a permanent indoor work presents itself.
 Like alabaster, its gleaming qualities are ruined by being outside, despite the stone being very hardy in the well calcified sections.
 Many vintage paving and tomb stones around the quarrying sites are found to be Petworth Marble on closer inspection – their shallow gleam lost over the centuries, but the winkles are still visible to the curious.
 Take a look at some of the old paving around your houses if you live in the area.

-A short Petworth House exhibition on 17-21 September 2011 will feature four works in Petworth Marble (including the 2008 work pictured above) and portraits in terracotta, supported by oil paintings by painter Martin Paterson.
+A 2011 Petworth House exhibition featured four works in Petworth Marble (including the 2008 work pictured above) and portraits in terracotta, supported by oil paintings by painter Martin Paterson.
 He studied under Joan Souter-Robertson who was a pupil of André Lhote, associated with the Cubist Movement in Paris.
 She has maintained a strong influence on his work, which aims to recreate the random shapes and colours of nature in compositions of formal beauty.

 You can read more about Petworth Marble in Roger Birch’s book: Sussex Stones – The Story of Horsham Stone and Sussex Marble, Roger Birch (2005) ISBN 978-0955125904